 It’s amazing how seemingly modest inventions can make a huge difference.
-I’m not talking about fancy, huge machineries; I’m referring to simple machines with simple concepts.
+I’m not talking about fancy, huge machinery; I’m referring to simple machines with simple concepts.
 Truth be told, they have revolutionized how some things work – such as in gardening.

 If you’re looking for something that can help you plant small to medium-sized seeds, here’s a project for you.
 This hand-held seed planter is easy to make.
 With very basic material needs, it’s fairly inexpensive, too.